-Sullivan Falls is one of the largest roadside waterfalls in Sullivan County, PA.
+Sullivan Falls is one of the largest “almost roadside” waterfalls in Sullivan County, PA.

 It’s also the natural starting point for a hike to nearby Pigeon Run and the many waterfalls along it.

-But even though Sullivan Falls is a roadside waterfall, some folks still have difficulty finding it.
+But even though Sullivan Falls is almost roadside waterfall, some folks still have difficulty finding it.

 So that is the purpose of this write-up: to show you exactly where Sullivan Falls is, as well as what to expect when you visit in the various seasons.